rmit-s3544280-steven-korevaar/acrs-team/README.md

 # acrs-team
-Hello and welcome to our Software Engineering: Process and Tools Assignment - Part 1 -
+Hello and welcome to our Software Engineering: Process and Tools Assignment - Part B -

 Group Members:
 -----------------------------------------------------------------------